 Can you obtain insurance funds to cover temporary displacement while your home is repaired?

-If you are forced to move into a hotel while your home is repaired, there are many additional costs that might be incurred.
-While the cost of the hotel is one obvious expense, you might also incur additional expenses for dining out, transportation for a longer commute and other related expenses that would not have been incurred without the damage to your home.
-Our law firm can help you negotiate with your insurance company to obtain “Additional Living Expenses” (ALE) to cover the additional costs associated with being relocated from your home.
+If you are forced to move out while your home is repaired, there are many additional costs that might be incurred.
+While the cost of the hotel is one obvious expense, you might also incur additional expenses for dining out, transportation for a longer commute, and other related expenses that would not have been incurred without the damage to your home.
+You may be entitled to obtain “Additional Living Expenses” (ALE) to cover the additional costs associated with being relocated from your home.

-There are many circumstances that merit reviewing your homeowners policy.
+There are many circumstances that merit reviewing your homeowner's policy.
 When you make upgrades or renovations like adding a second story to your home, you might want to increase your policy limits.
 Similarly, installation of a trampoline or swimming pool might merit increasing your liability coverage.
 When you purchase personal property with substantial monetary value like jewelry or rare art, you might want to review your coverage to determine if you need supplemental coverage for these high ticket items.
 Many policies limit coverage for these types of items unless an insured purchases an endorsement.
 Alternatively, you might want to review your policy every 6-12 months to determine if you need to make any adjustments.
 Some changes can even merit a reduction in your insurance premium.
 If you have an alarm system installed, for example, this might reduce your insurance premium.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].